For further information please refer to: http://www.ucd.ie/biotech/

 Eligibility for the UCD MSc Biotechnology

-Candidates must have obtained at least an upper Second Class Honours Grade or equivalent in a biology or chemistry primary degree.
+The programme is designed to accommodate applicants who have successfully completed a 4 year primary degree in a biological or chemical science.
+Candidates must have obtained at least an upper Second Class Honours (2:1) Grade or equivalent.
 This includes a BSc in Biotechnology, Biochemistry, Microbiology, Genetics, Neuroscience, Physiology, Pharmacology, Medicinal Chemistry or an equivalent qualification.

 Graduates with equivalent qualifications in related areas of science and technology or with proven relevant industrial experience may be considered for places.
 The number of places is limited and selection will be made on the candidate's performance in his/her primary degree and experience.